wlr2678/wlr2678/README.md

 - 👋 Hi, I’m @wlr2678
 - 👀 I’m interested in global aerospace developments, astronomy, navy warships and engineering in general
-- 🌱 I’m a recent aerospace engineering graduate from the University of Toronto Engineering Science program
+- 🌱 I’m a recent aerospace engineering graduate from the University of Toronto Engineering Science program (BASc in Engineering Science (Aerospace))
 - 📫 You can reach me by my email: wlr2678@gmail.com / linrongdarren.wu@mail.utoronto.ca, or by calling/texting: +1-647-746-5008

 <!---